Causes of IVF failure

 Factors Influencing IVF Failure

-Sometimes in the early stages of treatment, the ovaries do not respond well to fertility drugs.
-So, there are not insufficient oocytes to continue the treatment process.
-Especially if the woman is over 37, the ovaries may not be able to produce enough eggs to produce several embryos.
+Sometimes, in the initial stages of treatment, the ovaries do not respond well to fertility drugs and ovulation stimulation, and as a result, enough eggs are not obtained to continue the treatment process.
+This issue can happen due to low ovarian reserve (especially if the woman is older than 37 years).
+On the other hand, the ovaries may not be properly stimulated and are not able to produce enough eggs to create multiple embryos due to the inappropriate dosage of medicines.
 In this case, there is a possibility of IVF failure.

 Failure of implantation